DiamondCodingYT/javaWebPagesContainer/README.md

         example.com:4443/foo/... - A page that either uses the universal login system or one without an login
     </li>
     <li>
-        example.com:4443/bar/login/... - The Login page for the bar example, wich has own users and doesn't use the universal login system
+        example.com:4443/bar/login/... - The Login page for the bar example, which has own users and doesn't use the universal login system
     </li>
     <li>